raikens1/mutation_rate/helper_code/readme.md

 This directory contains the code I use to parse vcf files for information about allele frequency and polymorphism counts.

+## To Do

+- [ ] Update count_contexts.py to a new version which uses biopython rather than Varun's code
+- [ ] Move bin_by_freq and Varun's code to archive.

 ## Code

 There are a couple main scripts here: